For the average property owner, there are two different types of title insurance policies that you need to be aware of:

 Title insurance defends you in a lawsuit attacking your title and either corrects the title problem or pays the insured’s losses up to the face amount of the policy.
 The policy also protects you after you sell the property, for defects occurring prior to your ownership that cause a loss to a purchaser if the title was warranted by you.
 The title policy guarantees that at the date the deed was filed for record placing title in the name of the insured, the title was free of defects apart from those “excepted to” in the policy.
 The policy does not guarantee an actual amount of land.
 It guarantees that there are no buildings or other improvements belonging to someone else located on the insured land when an acceptable survey is furnished to the title company.
 An additional premium is paid to amend the standard survey exception.

 No, it’s not a double payment or duplicate coverage.
-The Mortgagee’s Policy protects the lender’s interest only so long as the loan is outstanding and only in the amount of the balance of the loan at any given time.
-The Owner’s Policy protects you up to the face amount of the policy during your ownership and after you have sold the property if you have warranted the property to your subsequent buyer.
-After arranging a loan, you pay a premium for the purchase of the Mortgagee’s Policy based on the amount of the loan.
-If you desire to purchase an Owner’s Policy at the same time, you pay an additional premium only for the difference that covers your equity or investment in the property together with a small “simultaneous issue fee.”
+The Loan Policy of Title Insurance protects the lender’s interest only so long as the loan is outstanding and only in the amount of the balance of the loan at any given time.
+The Owner’s Policy of Title Insurance protects you up to the face amount of the policy during your ownership and after you have sold the property if you have warranted the property to your subsequent buyer.
+After arranging a loan, you pay a premium for the purchase of the Loan Policy of Title Insurance based on the amount of the loan.
+If you desire to purchase an Owner’s Policy of Title Insurance at the same time, you pay an additional premium only for the difference that covers your equity or investment in the property together with a small “simultaneous issue fee.”
 Because of this, you do not pay twice for the two policies.
-If you buy your Owner’s Policy separately, you pay the full premium for the policy.
+If you buy your Owner’s Policy of Title Insurance separately, you pay the full premium for the policy.
 Likewise, if you refinance or borrow additional money at a later time, you can expect to pay additional premiums for the new policies, if required.
 If you have any questions concerning title insurance coverage, please call the Title Resources Guaranty Company office.
 This is only an introduction to title insurance.
 The exact terms and conditions of coverage are provided in your policy.